 Mr. Wrathell graduated from University of Miami in 1997 with a Master of Arts in International Studies (majoring in International Business) and in 1995 with a Bachelor of Arts in Political Science from Florida Atlantic University.

 Pfilip Hunt, Jr. Vice President & Partner

-Mr. Hunt started in public finance in 1986 and has been a licensed investment banker for 29 years.
-He has extensive experience in the financial analysis, structuring and all aspects of municipal bond originations.
-He has been involved in over $20 billion in public financing during his career for projects such as schools, colleges, water and sewer, stormwater, airports, transportation, athletic facilities, single and multi-family housing, and development districts to name a few.
-In 2005 he formed Wrathell Hunt & Associates with Craig Wrathell and since that time has been involved in the creation, funding and management of many of the firm’s out of state districts.
+Mr. Hunt started in public finance in 1986 and was a licensed investment banker for over 30 years including owning his own investment banking firm for 22 of those years.
+He has extensive experience in financial analysis, structuring and all aspects of municipal bond originations.
+He has been involved in over $20 billion in public financing during his career for projects such as schools, colleges, water and sewer, stormwater, airports, seaports, transportation, athletic facilities, single and multi-family housing, and development districts to name a few.
+In 2005, he formed Wrathell, Hunt and Associates with Craig Wrathell and since that time has been involved in the creation, funding and management of many special districts, including many districts outside Florida.

 Michal Szymonowicz Director of Financial Services

 Mr. Szymonowicz has worked in the business of financial services for special district and private clients for the last 16 years.
 His primary responsibilities included assisting in the establishment of special districts, development of capital infrastructure funding totaling nearly $650 million, development and preparation of annual budgets in excess of $50 million and strategic financial planning and financial analysis for private and public-sector clients.
 Serving special district clients, Mr. Szymonowicz has also prepared special assessment methodologies for 40 special district bond issuances totaling over $500 million, developed a utility rate study for a water and wastewater utility company with over 3,000 individual and business customers and annually concurrently administered multiple special assessment rolls with over 25,000 parcels.